-- 16. In exceptional cases appointment may be extended to allow continuity or running out of a course (usually up to a maximum of two years).
+- 15. External examiners are appointed for a period of four years. - 16.
+In exceptional cases appointment may be extended to allow continuity or running out of a course (usually up to a maximum of two years).
 These extensions will be approved by the University Secretary and reported to the Academic Board. - 17.
 Following the end of their tenure, external examiners will not be reappointed to the same course or another offered by the University until at least five years have elapsed.